 Blind John Ellsworth has been married twice, his first marriage ending in divorce.
 It is widely assumed his second will end in his “accidental” death.
 Records show he fathered one child in his first marriage, although details on Flatulent Richard Ellsworth (known as the “little fart”) are sketchy, at best.
 His later lyrics seem to deal more with his second wife, Stumblin’ Rose Dogwood.

-He is an ordained minister, and has performed weddings.
+He is an ordained minister, and has performed at least two weddings.
 It is not clear if he was asked to sing at those events.

 His writings are very sporadic, although he does seem to participate in NaPoWriMo each year, which is when much of his material is created.